-Participants should have attended the Designing Modern SOA Systems course or have a sound understanding of distributed systems, SOAP, and REST services.
+Participants should have attended the Designing Modern Service-Based Systems course or have a sound understanding of distributed systems and REST.

 Participants will receive copies of the course presentation slides, the class exercises, and a "cheat sheet" with the most important concepts.
 Participants will also receive a printed Certificate of Completion at the end of the class.

 This 2-day course meets at the following times: